SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 # Exercise 4 - Story Building
-Now that we have imported the data from DWC to our SAC planning model, we can start building a table on top.
-For that, we go to Files, navigate to our TechEd folder and open the SAP__FI_CLM_LIQUIDITY_PLANNING Story.
+Now that we have imported the data from SAP Datawarehouse Cloud (DWC) to our SAP Analytics Cloud (SAC) planning model, we can start building a table on top of the imported data.
+For that, we go to Files, navigate to our TechEd folder under My Files and open the SAP__FI_CLM_LIQUIDITY_PLANNING Story.

 On the first page, we can see the financial data visualized with different charts and key figures.
 On the second page there are already two data action triggers as a blueprint which we will use later.